 Hershey statement on Cocoa Sustainability and Supporting the West African LID

 Hershey’s commitment to improving cocoa farmer livelihoods and ensuring a long-term sustainable cocoa supply is unwavering.
 Solving the many challenges within cocoa production, such as low incomes, poverty, child labor and environmental protection will be possible only through collaboration and cooperation across industry, governments, and civil society.
-We look forward to continuing to engage with the governments of Cote d’Ivoire and Ghana in the spirit of our longtime mutual collaboration and partnership to advance our shared goals.
+We value our longtime mutual collaboration and partnership with the governments of Cote d’Ivoire and Ghana to advance our shared goals.

 Introducing Cocoa for Good